Bigouden

 Bigouden (Breton: Bro-Vigoudenn; French: Pays Bigouden), historically known as Cap Caval, is, along the Bay of Audierne, the most south-western area of Bro Kernev in Brittany, south-west of Quimper, defined since 1790 in the French department of Finistère.
 The designation was an informal label taken from the name of the distinctive headdress traditionally worn by the local women.
 By the end of the 19th century, the name then slipped to designate the women of the area, then to describe all its inhabitants.
 It has since been formalised within the administration and promotion of the region.

 Geography

-This traditional area constitutes since French revolution a grouping of three cantons: Guilvinec, Pont-l'Abbé and Plogastel-Saint-Germain.
+This traditional area constitutes since the French revolution a grouping of three cantons: Guilvinec, Pont-l'Abbé and Plogastel-Saint-Germain.
 Its capital is Pont-l'Abbé.
 The Bigouden is currently divided into two communities of communes: Communauté de communes du Pays Bigouden Sud and Communauté de communes du Haut Pays Bigouden.
 Some recent debates put forward the question of joining these two entities.